* LME/ShFE arb: tmsnrt.rs/2oQ5nm2 (Adds closing prices/details)

 By Maytaal Angel

-* COPPER SPECS: Hedge funds and money managers boosted their net long position in COMEX copper to a record high in the week to Aug.
-1, U.S. Commodity Futures Trading Commission data showed on Friday.
+* COPPER SPECULATORS: Hedge funds and money managers increased their net long position in COMEX copper in the week to July 25 to their highest level since April, data showed on Friday.